notwaldorf/notwaldorf.github.com/_posts/2018-02-26-rl-with-otters.markdown

-On the other hand, this is terrible if you're trying to figure out if a photo has an otter in it; there are no real actions involved in this problem, other than doing the decision of saying "yes iz otter", which means this isn't really a good area for RL.
+On the other hand, this is terrible if you're trying to figure out if a photo has an otter in it; there are no sequences of actions that matter here, other than doing the decision of saying "yes iz otter".
+You're just trapped in a room where people slip Polaroids of animals under the door and you have to tell them what it is.
+Nightmares aren't really a good area for RL.

 <img class="otter" alt="i'm doing RL" src="/images/2018-02-26/1.png">

 ## What isn't it?
-There are many things with the word "learning" in them that _aren't_ Reinforcement Learning:
+There are many things with the word "learning" in them that _aren't_ Reinforcement Learning.

 - _supervised learning_.
 This is a kind of Machine Learning where someone gave you a training set that has everything labelled correctly, you learn from it, and hope that at exam time what you've learnt is correct.
 This is the "I have